 The Journal of Nanophotonics (JNP) focuses on the fabrication and application of nanostructures that facilitate the generation, propagation, manipulation, and detection of light from the infrared to the ultraviolet regimes.
+Read the full scope.

 In addition to contributed research papers, JNP occasionally includes special sections in key areas of technology.
 Special sections are assembled by guest editors.
 See the editorial schedule for a list of forthcoming special section topics.